nathanb01/pyne/docs/nucnameforms.rst

 #. **id (zas)**: This type places the charge of the nucleus out front, then has three
-   digits for the atomic mass number, and ends with four state digits (0 = ground, 1 = first excited state, 2 = second excited state, etc).
+   digits for the atomic mass number, and ends with four state digits (0 = ground, 1 = first metastable state, 2 = second metastable state, etc).
 Uranium-235 here would be expressed as '922350000'.
 This is th canonical form for nuclides.
 #. **name**: This is the more common, human readable notation.
 The chemical symbol
    (one or two characters long) is first, followed by the atomic weight.
 Lastly if